The Queen Who Ever Was: Critical response

-The performances of Emma D'Arcy and Olivia Cooke and their chemistry received critical acclaim from critics.
+The performances of Emma D'Arcy and Olivia Cooke and their chemistry received critical acclaim.

 The episode was met with mixed critical reviews.
-On the review aggregator Rotten Tomatoes, it holds an approval rating of 48% based on 27 reviews, with an average rating of 6.3/10.
+On the review aggregator Rotten Tomatoes, it holds an approval rating of 46% based on 28 reviews, with an average rating of 6.3/10.
 The site's critical consensus says, "Ending on a snarl when viewers expected a roar, 'The Queen Who Ever Was' is a bitterly anti-climactic finale that leaves the season feeling more like a tease than a treat."
 It is the series' lowest-rated episode on the website to date.

 Helen O'Hara of IGN and Carly Lane of Collider gave the episode a score of 8 out of 10.
 O'Hara described it as an episode that "has laboured to move pieces into place and establish character dynamics and deliver some beautifully written dialogue and failed utterly to deliver the hoped-for action alongside it."
 She added, "In terms of story and drama, this eighth episode was a triumph – or would have been had it arrived two or three episodes ago.
 But for a season finale to be all cliffhanger and no spectacle is close to unforgivable."
 Similarly, Lane felt the episode "feels more like a penultimate episode than one designed to wrap up the entire second season, especially given where it leaves off."
 Despite this, she praised the performances of D'Arcy, Cooke, Frankel, and Salim.
 Kayleigh Dray of The A.V.
 Club graded it with a "B+", commending the set-up for the third season and D'Arcy's performance.